How to apply

 This forward thinking individual will be a collaborative part of CVTC’s team, and will work closely with executive staff and the Board of Directors to cultivate a broad fundraising and communications strategy, along with a Development Committee, being mindful of short and long-term goals.
 This talented individual will also identify and cultivate relationships with new stakeholders to ensure the growth and sustainability of CVTC’s resources.

-The Director of Development will report directly to the Executive Director.
-There will likely be future opportunity to expand the department.
+The Senior Development Manager will report directly to the Executive Director.
+There will be future opportunity for both individual and departmental growth.
 This is a full time position with quite excellent benefits.
 Salary will be commensurate with the experience of the selected individual.

 Creativity and Leadership